Superjojo66/TSP-Solver/README.md

 # TSP Solver

-A high-performance solver for the traveling salesman problem (TSP) in 3D and 2D space.
-It doesn't yet support geodesic 3D, and I don't know if I'd have the courage to do so.
+A high-performance solver for the traveling salesman problem (TSP) which support geodesic 3D, cartesian 3D, 2D.
+In addition, asymmetrical/symmetrical complete/incomplete TSPs can be solved in 3D, while only symmetrical and complete cases can be solved in 2D.

 ## Installation